oupvo01/hackaton-bot/README.md

 # Personal Assistant
 This is chatbot that helps you to arrange meetings and so on.
+Enjoy!